 How Does the Federal Funds Rate Affect Interest Rates?

 Although the federal funds rate doesn’t directly influence the interest levels for loans taken out by consumers, it can change the dynamics of the economy as a whole through a kind of trickle-down effect.

 The Fed’s rate changes impact a broad swath of financial areas—from credit cards to mortgages, from savings rates to life insurance policies.
 The Fed’s rate change can affect individual consumers in various ways.

 The Prime Rate

-The prime interest rate is the interest rate banks offer their most creditworthy customers when they’re looking to take out a line of credit or a loan.
+A change to the federal funds rate can influence the prime interest rate (also known as the Bank Prime Loan Rate).
+The prime interest rate is the rate banks offer their most creditworthy customers when they’re looking to take out a line of credit or a loan.

-While each bank is responsible for setting its own prime interest rate, many banks do choose to set theirs based in large part on the federal funds rate.
+While each bank is responsible for setting its own prime interest rate, many banks choose to set theirs mainly based on the federal funds rate.

-Generally, the rate is set approximately three percentage points higher than the federal funds rate—so, for example, with the rate currently at 0.25%, a bank’s prime interest rate might be 3.25%.
+Generally, the rate is set approximately three percentage points higher than the federal funds rate—so, for example, if the rate is at 5.00%, a bank’s prime interest rate might be 8.00%.

-Even for consumers who don’t have excellent credit, the prime interest rate is an important figure.
-It’s the baseline from which all of a bank’s loan tiers are calculated.
+Even for consumers who don’t have excellent credit, the prime interest rate is important; it’s the baseline from which all of a bank’s loan tiers are calculated.

-That goes for a wide range of financial products, including mortgages, credit cards, automobile loans, and personal loans.
-It can also have an effect on existing lines of credit that have variable interest rates.
+That applies to a wide range of financial products, including mortgages, credit cards, automobile loans, and personal loans.
+It can also affect existing lines of credit that have variable interest rates.